OpenMx/OpenMx/docs/source/FactorAnalysis_Matrix.rst

         means=oneFactorMeans
     )

 Model specification is carried out using ``mxMatrix`` functions to create matrices for a RAM specified model.
-The **A** matrix specifies all of the assymetric paths or regressions in our model.
+The **A** matrix specifies all of the asymmetric paths or regressions in our model.
 In the common factor model, these parameters are the factor loadings.
 This matrix is square, and contains as many rows and columns as variables in the model (manifest and latent, typically in that order).
 Regressions are specified in the **A** matrix by placing a free parameter in the row of the dependent variable and the column of independent variable.

 The common factor model requires that one parameter (typically either a factor loading or factor variance) be constrained to a constant value.
-In our model, we'll constrain the first factor loading to a value of 1, and let all other loadings be freely estimated.
+In our model, we will constrain the first factor loading to a value of 1, and let all other loadings be freely estimated.
 All factor loadings have a starting value of one and labels of ``"l1"`` - ``"l6"``.

 .. code-block:: r